 The Seattle Aquarium is high on the list of fun and family-friendly attractions in Seattle.
 Deservedly so.
-Located on Seattle’s waterfront, the Seattle Aquarium opened in 1977, with a major expansion in 2007, and is the 7th largest aquarium in the U.S. (based on attendance).
+Located on Seattle’s waterfront, the Seattle Aquarium opened in 1977, with expansion and regular updates, is the 7th largest aquarium in the U.S. (based on attendance).

 In addition to its popularity with Seattle visitors, it offers research and scientific programs and is used for meeting and events.